 Students can also choose to combine their MA in Critical Studies in Improvisation with an IDS designation (MA.IMPR+IDEV).
 The IDS collaborative specialization offers an interdisciplinary framework for the study of international development that combines training in a selected academic discipline with exposure to a broad range of social science perspectives.
 This designation gives extra flexibility on the job market while permitting disciplinary specialization required by most PhD programs.

 In addition to the MA in Critical Studies in Improvisastion course requirements (tailored to IDS), students take the IDS seminar and one course from each core area: Sociology/Anthropology, Geography, Economics, and Political Science.
 Completion of the IDS program adds the designation "International Development Studies" to the MA degree.
 Visit the IDS website for more information or e-mail firstname.lastname@example.org.

-Graduate Coordinator, MA in Critical Studies in Improvisation
+Graduate Coordinator, Critical Studies in Improvisation

 Professor Daniel Fischlin

 School of English and Theatre Studies Academic Program Assistant